godotengine/godot-docs/classes/class_physics2dserver.rst

 - void **body_set_continuous_collision_detection_mode** **(** :ref:`RID<class_RID>` body, :ref:`CCDMode<enum_Physics2DServer_CCDMode>` mode **)**

-Sets the continuous collision detection mode from any of the CCD_MODE\_\* constants.
+Sets the continuous collision detection mode using one of the :ref:`CCDMode<enum_Physics2DServer_CCDMode>` constants.

 Continuous collision detection tries to predict where a moving body will collide, instead of moving it and correcting its movement if it collided.